RevealBi/Documentation/en/additional-resources/known-issues.md

 <a name='issues-all-platforms'></a>
 ### Issues Affecting All Platforms

   - The original data is not displayed after a Grid sorting has been removed.

   - CSV and JSON data providers don't detect numeric columns when values have a thousands separator.
+  - Currently, you cannot create a dashboard filter using Google Analytics data.